-If a company (usually referred to as the target) is taken over, anyone holding options, awards or other rights over shares in that company wants to be protected.
+If a company (usually referred to as the target) is taken over, any employee or director holding options, awards or other rights over shares in that company will be concerned for their rights to be protected.
 Generally, the plan rules will give some fixed entitlements to participants and the acquirer of the company (the acquirer) may offer additional choices.

 The acquirer may offer a swap of options or share rights, pay participants to give up the rights, or offer participation in the acquirer’s plan.